EmbarkStudios/texture-synthesis/CONTRIBUTING.md

 5. A maintainer will review your pull request and may ask you to make changes.

+## Code Guidelines

+You can read about our standards and recommendations for working with Rust [here](https://github.com/EmbarkStudios/rust-ecosystem/blob/master/guidelines.md).

 ## Licensing

 Unless otherwise specified, all Embark open source projects are licensed under a dual MIT OR Apache-2.0 license, allowing licensees to chose either at their option.
 You can read more in each project's respective README.